-On October 20, 2016, we effected a four-for-one reverse stock split which reduced number of outstanding common shares from 10,510,741 to 2,627,674 shares (adjustments were made based on fractional shares).
+On October 20, 2016, we effected a four-for-one reverse stock split which reduced the number of outstanding common shares from 10,510,741 to 2,627,674 shares (adjustments were made based on fractional shares).

 In July 2016, we redeemed the remaining 2,567 of our Series A Preferred Shares that were issued and outstanding.
-In April 2012, we had issued a total of 3,347 Series A Preferred Shares, and previously redeemed 780 of these shares.

-We conducted a private placement on February 8, 2017, in which we issued, for gross proceeds of \$5 million, an aggregate of 5 million common shares and warrants to purchase 25 million common shares at a price of \$1.60 per share (subject to adjustment), in a private placement to a group of private investors.
+We conducted a private placement on February 8, 2017, in which we issued, for gross proceeds of \$5 million, an aggregate of 5 million common shares and warrants to purchase 25 million common shares at a price of \$1.60 per share (subject to adjustment; these figures do not reflect a 10-1 reverse stock split which occurred in October 2018), in a private placement to a group of private investors.
 The Company has used the proceeds from the sale of common shares and warrants for general corporate purposes and working capital including repayment of debt.
-In connection with the February, 2017 private placement, we terminated an aggregate of \$20 million of the outstanding principal and interest of the Firment and Silaner Credit Facilities in exchange for issuing 20 million shares and warrants exercisable for 7,380,017 common shares at a price of \$1.60 per share (subject to adjustment) to nominees of the lenders.
+In connection with the February, 2017 private placement, we terminated an aggregate of \$20 million of the outstanding principal and interest of the Firment Credit Facility and the Silaner Credit Facility in exchange for issuing 20 million shares and warrants exercisable for 7,380,017 common shares at a price of \$1.60 per share (subject to adjustment; these figures do not reflect a 10-1 reverse stock split which occurred in October 2018) to nominees of the lenders.
 In each instance, the outstanding amounts were paid in their entirety subsequent to the close of the February 2017 private placement, but the Facilities remain available to the Company.
 Both lenders are related parties to the Company.

-On October 19, 2017, we entered into a Share and Warrant Purchase Agreement pursuant to which we sold for \$2.5 million an aggregate of 2.5 million of our common shares and a warrant to purchase 12.5 million of our common shares at a price of \$1.60 per share (subject to adjustment) to an investor in a private placement.
+On October 19, 2017, we entered into a Share and Warrant Purchase Agreement pursuant to which we sold for \$2.5 million an aggregate of 2.5 million of our common shares and a warrant to purchase 12.5 million of our common shares at a price of \$1.60 per share (subject to adjustment; these figures do not reflect a 10-1 reverse stock split which occurred in October 2018) to an investor in a private placement.